King of Cups

-King of Cups is a card used in suited playing cards which include tarot decks.
+The King of Cups is a card used in suited playing cards, which include tarot decks.
 It is part of what esotericists call the Minor Arcana.
-Tarot cards are used throughout much of Europe to play Tarot card games.

-In English-speaking countries, where the game is really unknown, tarot cards came to be utilized primarily for divinatory purposes.

 Divinatory usage

-The King of Cups is depicted as a mature, fair-haired man, seated on a throne and holding a cup in his right hand and a sceptre in his left.
+The King of Cups is depicted as a mature, fair-haired man,(no source) seated on a throne and holding a cup in his right hand and a sceptre in his left.
 Here is a man who is "all heart".
-The king of cups card usually depicts a mature man who appreciates the finer things in life such as music and art.
+The King of Cups card usually depicts a mature man who appreciates the finer things in life such as music and art.
 He can be warm-hearted and kind.
-The image usually has some reference to the sea or water, water being the element connected with the suit of Cups.
-In the Rider–Waite deck, for example, the sea is pictured surrounding the throne, and a stylised dolphin and ship are depicted in the background to its side.
+The image usually has some reference to the sea or water, water being the element connected with the suit of cups.
+In the Rider–Waite deck, for example, the sea is pictured surrounding the throne, and a stylized dolphin and ship are depicted in the background to its side.

-The divinatory message of the card is of a fair-haired man or one associated with Art or Law.
-It may also represent a man who is favourably disposed towards the querent or, in a more abstract sense, refer to the arts and sciences or any sphere which involves creative intelligence.
+The divinatory message of the card is of a fair-haired man or one associated with art or law.
+It may also represent a man who is favorably disposed towards the querent or, in a more abstract sense, refer to the arts and sciences or any sphere which involves creative intelligence.

-The personality of the King of Cups is a combination of the positive nurturing energy of water of the Cups suit and the active, outward focus of a King.
-The king of cups can be a wonderful guide and mentor as he is usually a giver of unselfish aid, albeit one who is easily angered.
+The personality of the King of Cups is a combination of the positive, nurturing water energy of the suit of cups and the active, outward focus of a king.
+The King of Cups can be a wonderful guide and mentor as he is usually a giver of unselfish aid, albeit one who is easily angered.
 He cares about others sincerely and always responds to their needs with compassion.
 He heals with a gentle touch and a quiet word.
 He is usually tolerant of all points of view and shows patience in the most trying of circumstances.

-The king of cups believes in using diplomacy rather than force, but can be tiresomely devious if you cross him, as he is usually big on emotionality.
-The king of cups almost always represents a good mentor for a querent who is actively involved in the creative arts.
+The King of Cups believes in using diplomacy rather than force, but can be tiresomely devious if you cross him, as he is usually big on emotionality.
+The King of Cups almost always represents a good mentor for a querent who is actively involved in the creative arts.